 “What a transformation!” was a typical comment from the South End residents who passed by our work site: 29 Dartmouth Street.
 Formerly the site of a collapsed brownstone townhouse, the lot came under the protection of South End Lower Roxbury Open Space Land Trust (SELROSLT) in 1991.
 In the following years, the area, which is adjacent to a public school in the midst of a residential neighborhood, remained largely underutilized and overgrown.
 In July 2012, SELROSLT merged with Boston Natural Areas Network (BNAN), and 16 SELROSLT gardens and pocket parks, some of the oldest community gardens in the city, came under the auspices of BNAN.
 BNAN hired a Garden Outreach and Engagement Coordinator, Dana Chepulis and worked with the South End community to create a masterplan for the “Dartmouth Green”, formerly known as Dartmouth Park.
 The pieces started coming into place to reclaim the derelict plot.

-Earlier this year, the Ecological Landscaping Association (ELA)
+Earlier this year, the Ecological Landscape Alliance (ELA)

 and the Landscape Institute of the

 Boston Architectural College were looking for an opportunity to perform a community service project that would create a hands-on educational opportunity, result in positive neighborhood change, and bring together their constituencies.
 An auspicious conversation between ELA Executive Director, Penny Lewis, and BNAN’s Director of Property and Horticulture, Jeremy Dick, connected the organizations’ efforts.
 And judging from the pumped fists of passersby and the friendly conversations among volunteers during the July work days, Dartmouth Green served its purpose.